Consequences of Bruxism and its Causes

 9. Hypertrophy in the chewing muscles (masseters)

-You could turn to using mouth guards that protect the teeth from the pressure exerted by biting or grinding them.
-You could also try relaxing massages for the face muscles, especially in the areas of the mandible, neck, and shoulders.
+Mouth guards help protect the teeth from the pressure exerted by biting or grinding them.
+Additionally, try relaxing massages for the face muscles, especially in the areas of the mandible, neck, and shoulders.

 But of course, as a matter of prevention, we need to avoid the trigger factors; in this case, anxiety and stress.

 Make an infusion with 2.5 grams of dried boldo leaves in 100 ml of water, before going to bed.
-Avoid interaction with any other medications.
-Do not consume for longer than 4 weeks.
+Consequently, avoid interaction with any other medications.
+Do not consume continuously for longer than 4 weeks.

 Drink an infusion with one tablespoon of dried chamomile flowers.
 Drink one cup before going to bed.
 Avoid use during pregnancy.

 Make an infusion with 15 grams of this plant’s root.
 Let set over night.
-Avoid consuming during pregnancy, breast feeding, and for small children.
+Avoid consumption during pregnancy, breast feeding, and for small children.